-on which it acts as This operator is self-adjoint and positive.
+on which it acts by This operator is self-adjoint and nonnegative.
 Furthermore, its square root satisfies $D(L^{1/2}) = D(Q)$ and for all $u,v \in D(Q)$.
-Because $L$ is positive, its spectrum must be contained in $[0,\infty)$.
+Because $L$ is nonnegative, its spectrum is contained in $[0,\infty)$.
 Thus, for positive $\alpha$ the operators $(L+\alpha)^{-1}$ exist and are bounded.
 They satisfy (R1)-(R5).
 The spectral calculus of $L$ allows us to define $e^{-tL}$ which is a semigroup satisfying (S1)-(S5).
 Let us stress some more relations of the above objects.

 \begin{itemize} \item[(i)] Let $u \in \ell^{2}(V,m)$.
-Then
+Then,

 holds for all $v \in D(Q)$ if and only if $w = (L+\alpha)^{-1}u$.

 \item[(ii)] The domain of $L$ is given by